 The combination of the Diameter Ro and Rf interfaces into one converged charging service together with the move of the integration point for CDRs have led to that all the information previously reported and transported over two or more interfaces now needs to be transported over a single interface.
 This makes it essential that the converged charging interface is optimized in regard to the amount of information and number of reports sent, or at least allows for such an optimization if needed.

+The information that may be used to assist the determine of reservation in the CCS is not defined except for the rating group.
+This means that for an immediate event or in an initial request the information about the event or session is limited and lacks accuracy.

 Low latency requirements increased by new business cases may need enhancements to the non-blocking mechanism.

 Charging of new service together with converged charging have increased the need for more information in the input to rating.